jitendergithub/easy-configger/README.md

 # easy-configger

-Repo to store the nodesj and Python code to write quik configurations.
+Repo to store the nodejs and Python code to write quick configurations.